jqnm/GeoAI_Vegetation_Freetown/README.md

 # Vegetation Type Classification Pipeline

-This repository contains the `vegetation_classification.py` pipeline for classifying vegetation and quality from tiled UAV aerial imagery of Freetown, Sierra Leone, using pretrained YOLOv8 model architectur from Ultralytics
+This repository contains the `vegetation_classification.py` pipeline for classifying vegetation and quality from tiled UAV aerial imagery of Freetown, Sierra Leone, using pretrained YOLOv8 model architectur from Ultralytics.
+Based on the results of this vegetation classification subsequently some patch metrics as well as a connectivity analysis can be determined/performed.

 ![Workflow of the vegetation type classification pipeline ](workflow.jpg)

 ## Overview

-The pipeline handles the entire workflow:
+The **vegetation classification pipeline** handles follwing entire workflow:
 1.  **Labeling**: Interactive GUI for manual context-aware labeling.
 2.  **Training**: Training YOLOv8 classification models.
 3.  **Stitching**: Recombining tiles into a large mosaic map (including a label map).